 For example, saying “grass is green” isn’t a good answer because it could be brown or purple today.
 To support your claim, you would have to show multiple photos or examples of grass being green.

 Inductive reasoning can help you make decisions outside of science-related fields as well.
 If you see that many people prefer a certain product over others, this type of reasoning can help you conclude that other people will like the product as well.
-Similarly, if someone knows several facts about one subject and then makes an assertion about another

 Inductive Reasoning Arguments